aster-system/aster-system/_scls/scls_foundation_file.md

         </h4>
         <div>
             Reads the entire file "path", and returns it.
-            If any kinds of error occurs, "" is returned.
+            If any kinds of error occurs, "" is returned.<br>
+            This function was added in the version 0.1 and last edited in the version 0.1.
         </div>
         <h4>
             void write_in_file(std::string path, std::string to_write, std::ios::openmode opening_mode = std::ios::out)
         </h4>
         <div>
             Erases or creates "path", then writes "to_write" in it.
-You can handle the mode of opening with "opening_mode".
+You can handle the mode of opening with "opening_mode".<br>
+            This function was added in the version 0.1 and last edited in the version 0.1.
         </div>
     </article>
 </section>